amancevice/yake/README.md

 logging :off
 ```

-Include `Yake::Logging` on a class to access this logger:
+Include `Yake::Logger` on a class to access this logger:

 ```ruby
 class Fizz